joshsia/random-maze-rl/README.md

 # random-maze-rl

+## About
-Using reinforcement learning to solve a randomly generated maze
+Using reinforcement learning to solve a randomly generated maze.
+Some examples of mazes are shown below

 ## Usage